apereo/cas/developer/Contributor-Guidelines.md

 ## Getting Started
-All CAS contributions SHOULD be made via GitHub pull request, which requires that contributions are offered from a fork of the Jasig CAS repository:
+All CAS contributions SHOULD be made via GitHub pull request, which requires that contributions are offered from a fork of the Apereo CAS repository:

 [https://github.com/Jasig/CAS](https://github.com/Jasig/CAS)